 BreeZo for smart wearables

 An early morning jog or yoga in the park exposes people to particulate matter and SO2 to a greater extent than most realise.
-Apps like Strava, Nike Running and Samsung Galaxy watches can integrate SmartAQ data to provide recommendations powered by climate intelligence.
+Apps like Strava, Nike Running and wearables like Samsung Galaxy watches can integrate SmartAQ data, to provide recommendations powered by climate intelligence.
 It can direct runners to stay away from busy, polluted roads and even optimize the intensity of exercise to suit the ambient air quality for the day.
 Moreover, it can track their exposure to pollutants and generate regular reports that inform users about the reality of their surroundings.

 For instance, most people exercise early in the morning as the air is fresh and it is a perfect start to the day.
 But BreeZo data shows that 6:30 to 8:30 a.m.
 (80) is when the AQI is worse compared to the day’s average (41).
 The smartwatch can then recommend 4:30 p.m. as the best time for a safe run.

-Smartphone providers like Apple, OnePlus, Samsung and Google can setup real time alerts to inform their users about the air quality during various points of the day.
+Smartphone companies like Apple, OnePlus, Samsung and Google can setup real time alerts to inform their users about the air quality during various points of the day.
 It is as simple as providing weather information but powerful enough to protect the customer’s health over the long term.

 Breezo has partnered with Xiaomi to provide SmartAQ data to their users.

 “Breezo's team made sure that the API integration is easy and customized the response format as per our requirements.
 To ensure an accurate representation, data is detailed and refreshed periodically which is appreciated.”

 If you would like to integrate SmartAQ data in your devices and applications, we’d love to chat with you about your needs.
 Setup a call with us.